ebzzry/ebzzry.github.io/en/src/words.md

 - Diplomacy as a result of non-choice is no diplomacy at all.<br>

-- If you can’t join them, beat them.<br>

-- If you can’t beat them, arrange to have them beaten.<br>
+- If you can’t join them, beat them.
+If you can’t beat them, arrange to have them beaten.<br>